NATO Liaison Office (NLO) Georgia

 - Provide advice to Georgian and NATO authorities on the planning and implementation of cooperation programmes and activities.

 - Conduct liaison with Georgian, NATO, Allied and partner authorities to enhance cooperation and understanding in pursuit of the NATO/Georgia goal of Georgia becoming a full NATO member.

 - Facilitate NATO and Allied bilateral and multilateral projects, events and visits.

 - Strengthen Georgia’s Euro-Atlantic integration reform process:

-- Assist Georgia in planning and implementing the civilian and military reform goals defined in the Annual National Program (ANP)
+- Assist Georgia in planning and implementing the civilian and military reform goals defined in the Annual National Programme (ANP).

-- Advise and assist Georgia’s reform of the armed forces in the framework of the PfP Planning and Review Process
+- Advise and assist Georgia’s reform of the armed forces in the framework of the Partnership for Peace (PfP) Planning and Review Process.

 - Enhance NATO-Georgia political and practical dialogue